Gus-Gonz/FrontEndCPAPortfolio/README.md

 This is the front end of a CPA business model I came up a couple of month ago , the main idea is to Keep a Group of loyal users using the popular platform Didcord.com , in this platform we will have a discord bot that it will generate a Token which is later put  in this website.

-Afyer the animation, a CPA offer should pop up and block the ussers to get the Account they came looking for unless they complete 1 Ad.
+After the animation, a CPA offer should pop up and block the ussers to get the Account they came looking for unless they complete 1 Ad.

 # The Discord Bot